-In line with the international commitments to fight climate change under this Convention, it also highlights the importance of member states' obligations to take account on gender perspectives while taking measures to tackle climate change.
+In line with the international commitments to fight climate change under this Convention, it also highlights the importance of member states' obligations to take into account gender perspectives when taking measures to tackle climate change.
 The Convention has been ratified by all AMS.